Progressive Discipline: Policy & Tips (+ Free Sample)

 When an employee fails to correct a problem even after being given reasonable time to do so, the next step would be to issue a written warning.
 When an employee receives a written warning, they are informed that if they fail to resolve the problems, further disciplinary action will be imposed.

-Prepare a written warning before having a conversation with the employee.
+Prepare a write-up form before having a conversation with the employee.
 In the formal written warning, clearly state what previous steps have been taken to help the employee improve and how their performance or behavior is still sub-par.

 For example, if an employee does not have a valid or protected reason for being tardy and continues to arrive late to work, taking the next step to provide a written warning is the right move.
 In the written warning, state the consequences for failure to correct the behavior.

 Once you’ve written the document, have a discussion with the employee.
-Never simply hand an employee a written warning without allowing them to discuss it with their manager, HR, or both.
+Never simply hand an employee a written warning without allowing them to discuss it with their manager (if that’s you or someone else), HR, or both.
 As long as you show the employee that you are there to help and support them, even a formal discussion doesn’t need to be tense or uncomfortable.

 You may also decide to place the employee on a performance improvement plan (PIP).
-If the employee fails to comply with the PIP, your company will have legal support should you need to terminate the employee as a result.
+If the employee fails to comply with it, your company will have legal support should you need to terminate the employee as a result.

 Step 3: Final Written Warning

-Excessive tardiness can be a legitimate business reason to give an employee a final written warning.
-You have schedules for your employees for a reason, and if an employee is routinely late, that has a snowball effect on the rest of your team and can demoralize other employees when they have to pick up the slack.
+Following the previous example, excessive tardiness can be a legitimate business reason to give an employee a final written warning.
+If an employee is routinely late, it has a snowball effect on the rest of your team and can demoralize other employees when they have to pick up the slack.

 Prepare the final written warning before having a discussion with the employee.
 Include brief statements about the steps taken to this point and why this last step is necessary.
 Once written, speak with your employee and stress to them the seriousness of the issue.
 Be explicitly clear that if you have another discussion with them, it could be to terminate them.